lola-tech/handbook/content/index.md

 ## Formal Processes

-### 🗯️ Complaints & Grievances
+Lola Tech is committed to the highest standards of transparency, integrity and accountability.

+### 🗯️ When you need a change from the company

 We encourage an open and honest relationship between the company and its team and we hope that we can resolve any grievance by early discussion with your advocate or other management.

-If the informal approach has not been successful, the following process applies.

-### 🚨 Disciplinary Process
+When this is not resolved in your opinion, you should address the complaint to whoever you believe best suited from the management team.
+They will respond with a timeline for action within 24h.

+#### Whistleblowing policy

+An important aspect of accountability and transparency is enabling employees to voice concerns in a responsible and effective manner.
+Where an individual discovers information which they believe shows serious wrongdoing within the organisation then this information should be disclosed internally without fear of reprisal.

+These concerns could include but are not limited to:

+* Breach of computer security, confidentiality and data protection;
+* Software piracy or other use of unauthorised material;
+* Breach of the company’s own copyright and intellectual property;
+* Terms and Conditions of Employment;
+* Negative or destructive behaviour, poor attendance, lateness, absenteeism, sickness, impaired work performance;
+* Use of or supply of any illegal or controlled drugs at work;
+* Failure to comply with a legal obligation;
+* Dangers to Health & Safety of the work environment;
+* Improper conduct or unethical behaviour;
+* Attempts to conceal any of these.

+We will treat all such disclosures in a confidential and sensitive manner.
+The identity of the employee making the allegation may be kept confidential so long as it does not hinder any investigation.

+#### Procedure for making a disclosure

+All disclosures should be passed to the CEO (Inge) or Business Owner (Luke), whoever is most appropriate in your opinion.
+They will respond with a timeline for action within 24h.

+### 🚨 When the company requires a change from you

 If there is a complaint against you at work, the company will establish the facts surrounding this and no disciplinary action will be taken until the matter has been investigated.
 If it is not serious, the company will discuss the matter with you suggesting areas for improvement.